pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1162 Continue with my RedHat Course

+Today I continue advance in my RedHat course about Container Platform Application Deployment, this course is hard to do, but the labs are amazing.

 ##### Day 1161 Java Logging System

 In one application, I need to create a log system using the own Java library, this library is good, but have some lacks.
 I start to think and design a good solution for this problem.
 I imagine a simple but powerful solution.
 Well, I am excited about this.